ta3map/Synapto_Catcher/README.md

 - **Combine images:** Click this button to combine the images.

 ### 5. Postprocess
 Postprocessing provides a table that contains all computed results.
-But this step makes no sense if you are not working with an excel table.

 ![Results GUI example example](images/postprocess_gui_example.png)